Biden administration moves to expand solar power on US land

 That's almost equal to all U.S. solar capacity now in place.

-Current solar production from federal lands is a small fraction of that amount — just over 3 gigawatts, federal data shows.
+The power generation capacity of solar farms operating on federal lands is a small fraction of that amount — just over 3 gigawatts, federal data shows.

 In November the land bureau awarded solar leases for land in Utah's Milford Flats solar zone.
 Solar leases are expected to be finalized by the end of the month for about land at several sites in Arizona.